Buying your first-ever espresso machine? You need the KitchenAid Espresso Machine

 (Image credit: Future)

-The KitchenAid is unique, because it’s well suited to a range of coffee drinkers.
+The KitchenAid is unique because it’s well-suited to a range of coffee drinkers.
 If you’re a beginner, you can’t make many mistakes with this machine.
 You'll need to practice milk-frothing, but this isn't hard to master.
 If you're an intermediate at-home barista, but you want a nice-looking machine that will brew a top-tier cup of joe, this is great too.

 If you’re getting really technical with coffee and you want to control infusion, brew time, and pressure, this might not be for you.
-KitchenAid have integrated sensors that adjust brew time depending on your coffee density and temperature.
+KitchenAid has integrated sensors that adjust brew time depending on your coffee density and temperature.
 They'll also pre-infuse your shot to reduce the acidity, but you can't control these features.
 Handing this responsibility to the machine is some people's dream, but it's not for dedicated coffee-makers.
 It's also worth noting that this comes out quite far from the countertop, so if you have a small kitchen, you'll need to do some rearranging.

 Unboxing